Answers to some of the most commonly asked questions by church leaders about the coronavirus pandemic and Government

 Can churches meet?

 In England, churches are restricted to the number of people a building can safely accommodate taking social distancing measures into consideration.
-Until at least 17 May 2021, anyone gathering for worship indoors should not mix or mingle with anyone outside their household group or bubble.
+Until at least 21 June 2021, worshippers should only mix or mingle in groups of six people or two households.

 You can read the comprehensive guidance for Places of Worship in England on the Government website.
 These are the guidelines we would encourage you to follow if you are meeting for public worship.
 Some of the interpretations are outlined below.